OTF — Capital Grant ON Canada

 grant_single_labels|admissibility

-• Deliver programs and services in one of four sectors: sports and recreation, arts and culture, environment, and human and social services.
+• The applicant must deliver programs and services in one of four sectors: sports and recreation, arts and culture, environment, and human and social services.

-• Have a primary purpose, presence, and reputation for delivering community-based programs and services with direct community benefit in one of OTF’s 16 geographic catchment areas in Ontario.
+• The organization must have a primary purpose, presence, and reputation for delivering community-based programs and services with direct community benefits in one of OTF’s 16 geographic catchment areas in Ontario.

-• Demonstrate financial and organizational capacity to manage OTF funds, and deliver and complete the proposed project as per OTF’s Financial Need and Health of Applicants policy.
+• The applicant must demonstrate financial and organizational capacity to manage OTF funds and complete the proposed project according to OTF’s Financial Need and Health of Applicants policy.

-• Demonstrate that it is the appropriate organization or community to carry out the proposed project.
+• The applicant must prove they are the appropriate organization or community to carry out the proposed project.

-• Municipalities, libraries, and local services boards serving populations of 20,000 or less.
+• Municipalities with a population of 20,000 or less, county library boards and local services boards serving populations of 20,000 or less, are eligible under specific priorities.

 grant_eligibility_criteria|who_can_apply